 Notes:

 2. Be wary of over-mixing.
 Really.
 I mean it.
-Mix the wet ingredients into the dry ingredients with a balloon whisk JUST until they’ve all come together in an almost-smooth batter.
-You may be left with a few small lumps in your batter and that’s okay.
-Whisk anymore and you’ll have sponges as dense as grandma’s mattress.
+Mix the wet ingredients into the dry ingredients with a balloon whisk just until they have all come together in an almost-smooth batter.
+You may be left with a few small lumps in your batter and that is okay.
+Whisk any more and you will have sponges as dense as grandma’s mattress.

-4. To preserve baked vegan sponge freshness wrap cling film around the sponges and pop into the fridge (up to 5 days) or freezer (up to a month).
-Just remember to defrost thoroughly and bring it to room temperature before serving.
+4. To preserve baked vegan sponge freshness, wrap cling film around the sponges and pop into the fridge for up to 5 days or freezer for up to a month.
+Defrost thoroughly and bring to room temperature before serving.

 5. Want it gluten-free?
-Swap the plain flour for a 1:1 gluten-free blend—just make sure it contains xanthan gum for structure.
+Swap the plain flour for a 1:1 gluten-free blend, making sure it contains xanthan gum for structure.

 Troubleshooting